bitaxis/annotate_models/README.md

 [ctran/annoate](https://github.com/ctran/annotate_models).
 Then, when work on it waned and broke as well, I decided to write my own as an exercise.

-So thanks goes out to Pragmatic Dave as well as to the author and contributors of ctran/annotate_models.
+So thanks go out to Pragmatic Dave as well as to the author and contributors of ctran/annotate_models.